MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/certified-hardware.md

 >
 > Microsoft Teams Rooms does not use a keyboard.
 If needed, the Admin should use the on-screen keyboard.
 A USB keyboard or mouse will be required when imaging the Microsoft Teams Rooms device.

-The following table provide recommendations for peripherals based on room size:
+The following table provides recommendations for peripherals based on room size:

 ### Microsoft Teams Rooms Certified Audio Peripherals